wp-plugins/formspammertrap-for-comments/readme.txt

 == Upgrade Notice ==
+= 1.02 =
+Released 17 Feb 2015 - fixed a but that snuck in during some code optimization that may cause errors to display in the comment area.

 = 1.01 =
 Released 16 Feb 2015 - Fixed a display bug with threaded comments, added explanatory text on the settings page, added additional features.